shreshthagarwal/TinDog/README.md

 # TinDog
-You can visit the website at shreshthagarwal.github.io/TinDog.(/br) You can copy the above link and open in a new tab
+You can visit the website at shreshthagarwal.github.io/TinDog.
+You can copy the link and open in a new tab